graciellehigino/ms_range_interactions/manuscript.md

 (@fig:geo_diss).
 There was also no overall relationship between the two metrics, or for any predator species.

-: List of species analyzed, their out and in degrees, total original range size (in pixels), and proportion of their ranges occupied by their preys and predators (values between 0 and 1).
+: List of species analysed, their out and in degrees, total original range size (in pixels), and proportion of their ranges occupied by their preys and predators (values between 0 and 1).
 Species are sorted according to the groups identified by @Baskerville2011SpaGui.
 Notice how some species are isolated in the network